You're using an outdated browser. This website will not display correctly and some features will not work.

 4. If the client lacks capacity to give an authorization described in paragraph 2,

-i. a committee of the client appointed under the Mental Incompetency Act,
+i. a representative of the client appointed by the Consent and Capacity Board under section 27 of the Personal Health Information Protection Act, 2004,

 ii. a person to whom the client is married,